+Dampness, rot and infestation

+Repair category:

-Dampness, rot and infestation Repair category: 1 Notes: Where access was gained no sign of any dampness or rot was noted to accessible areas.
-There is evidence of old wood boring insect infestation within the roof space, and it should be confirmed if this has been treated in the past.
+Notes: Where access was gained no sign of any dampness, rot or infestation was noted to accessible areas.

 Chimney stacks

 Repair category:

 Notes: The chimney stack appears in an order consistent with one of its age and type, where seen from ground level.